Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 Connect to the Oracle database container as *system* user and perform the following tasks

-* create  three local users u1, u2 and u3 in SALESPDB in sqlplus.
+* create  three local users u1, u2 and u3 (with password u1, u2, u3 respectively) in sqlplus.
 * Grant the create session privilege to the three users.
-* Grant create table privilege to u1 and grant u1 1MB quota on USERS tablespace.
+* Grant create table privilege to u1 and grant u1 1MB quota on APP_DATA tablespace.

 a) As user u1, create a table t and insert a row into t.